biz-dev-ops/md-docs-cli/README.md

 ## Product

-md-docs is a cli tool which generates a static website by resolving files recursivly from a source folder.
+md-docs is a cli tool which generates a static website by resolving files recursively from a source folder.

 See the [test set](https://github.com/synionnl/md-docs-cli/tree/main/tests) for more information.